 What network services are available in Ladakh?BSNL and Airtel have a good connectivity in Ladakh.
 However, in remote areas, there can be issues of network connectivity.
 Only postpaid mobile connection work well in Ladakh and other surrounding regions.

 Are there any ATM’s in Leh?
 Do credit cards and debit cards work in hotels and restaurants?Yes, Leh has ATM’s owned by Axis Bank, Jammu and Kashmir Bank, Punjab National Bank and State Bank of India.
 It is strongly recommended to carry enough cash because ATM’s can be non-functional sometime due to heavy demand.
 Also, there are no ATM’s available on the highways and places outside the Leh town, hence, it is highly recommended that you carry sufficient cash as even credit/ debit card acceptance will be an issue and most of these locations do not have this facility.
 Yes, few of the hotels and restaurants have credit/debit card payment faciltities.
 However, it is advised to carry cash, because many of the isolated area won’t have network.

-Multi Day Tour in Ladakh Multi Adventure Tours in Ladakh Private Tours in Ladakh Jeep Safari in Ladakh Biking in Ladakh Trekking in Ladakh Private Departure in Ladakh Group Departure in Ladakh Difficult Treks in Ladakh Adventure in Ladakh Honeymoon Tours in Ladakh Experiential Stays in Ladakh Homestays in Ladakh Camping in Ladakh Easy Treks in Ladakh Moderate treks in Ladakh Experiential Tours in Ladakh Photography in Ladakh Rentals and Transfers in Ladakh Tours in Ladakh Attractions in Ladakh Sightseeing in Ladakh
+Multi Day Tour in Ladakh Multi Adventure Tours in Ladakh Private Tours in Ladakh Jeep Safari in Ladakh Biking in Ladakh Trekking in Ladakh Private Departure in Ladakh Group Departure in Ladakh Difficult Treks in Ladakh Adventure in Ladakh Honeymoon Tours in Ladakh Camping in Ladakh Experiential Stays in Ladakh Homestays in Ladakh Sightseeing in Ladakh Easy Treks in Ladakh Moderate treks in Ladakh Experiential Tours in Ladakh Photography in Ladakh Rentals and Transfers in Ladakh Tours in Ladakh Attractions in Ladakh